eliasMel/sdk-ios/README.md

 Note that it is possible to have a check-in without a check-out time - network interruptions, etc. could cause a missed check-out.

-(On the Android SDK) One special type of check-out is the implied check-out for a virtual beacon.
+One special type of check-out is the implied check-out for a virtual beacon.
 This happens when the user's device does not properly detect that it has left a region but has detected a new beacon.
 Since virtual beacons may not be placed in close proximity with any other beacon, this results in an implied check-out with an additional flag "context.impliedCheckout=true" appearing in its deviceevent record.

 ## <a name="installation"></a>Installation